jmkng/zenin/README.md

 ![Zenin](../assets/01.png?raw=true)

 > [!Tip]
 > Additional images of the user interface are stored in the [Assets](https://github.com/jmkng/zenin/tree/assets) branch.
-The code is not yet merged into the main branch, but will be available soon.
 Feel free to provide feedback on the design.

 ## Summary